NinaKong/Javascript-Basic-Concepts/README.md

   - Load an external CSS file that needs to be used in conjunction with the JS script
   - When writing new page data in a new window
 - Feature Detection
-  -In Keyword
+  - "in" Keyword
-  -hasOwnPropery() Method
+  - hasOwnPropery() Method
-  -Undefined
+  - undefined
-  -If statement
+  - if statement